 Expect Autoship to give you a 5% discount.
 There are some select brands that give a 10% discount, but those are fairly pricey to start with so might not be the best option.

 Chewy lets you set up an Autoship which you can cancel or change at any time.
-Its longest subscription period offers a delivery every 4 months.
+Its longest subscription period offers a delivery every four months.

 Treats, Toys, Supplements, and Miscellaneous Goods

-There's more than just pet food available from Chewy, they also carry products for fish and birds.
-You can find dog and cat treats and toys as well.
+There's more than just pet food available from Chewy.
+They also carry products for fish and birds, and you can find dog and cat treats and toys as well.

 Like the food, the prices on these accessories are almost always going to meet or beat the prices in store.
 As with any big online retailer, they are able to offer lower prices because they have less overhead.
 Also, you can expect online retailers to have the lowest price on the market because it is much easier for buyers to shop around when they don't have to go store-to-store to compare prices.
 Take advantage of this as the consumer, and find the products that will keep your pets happy while saving your money.